Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Angeles Shooting Range, Pistol Side

-Outdoor ranges tend to be longer than indoor ranges (100 to 1,000+ yards) which really allows you to stretch out the legs of your rifle.
+Outdoor ranges tend to be longer than indoor ranges (100 to 1,000+ yards), which allows you to stretch out the legs of your rifles.

 Putting Down Targets at Range